gruifin/gettingstarted/source/includes/_data.md

 # Retrieving your data

-How to retrieve your data from The Things Network development servers.
+How to retrieve your data from The Things Network demonstration back-end.